And other natural disasters

 You might think that you don’t need to worry about having an evacuation plan if you don’t live in an area susceptible to hurricanes but it’s always a good idea to have some sort of plan in place.
-You might not be at risk from hurricanes but there are plenty of natural disasters that you should be prepared for, things like flooding and lightening strikes.
-Then there’s always the risk of fire and when you consider the fact that most stables are made from wood (or at least contain amount of wood) and have an area for storing hay and or straw this risk can be quite significant.
+You might not be at risk from hurricanes but there are plenty of natural disasters that you should be prepared for, things like flooding and lightning strikes.
+Then there’s always the risk of fire and when you consider the fact that most stables are made from wood (or at least contain a large amount of wood) and have an area for storing hay and or straw this risk can be quite significant.

-If your horse is kept at a boarding stables or livery yard then they should already have a plan in place for such occasions but it’s important that you know and understand it fully.
+If your horse is kept at boarding stables or livery yard then they should already have a plan in place for such occasions but it’s important that you know and understand it fully.

-You should keep a list of important numbers that you need to call in case of an emergency. numbers such as all of the horse owners, the vet and if you have them trailer drivers.
+You should keep a list of important numbers that you need to call in case of an emergency. numbers such as all of the horse owners, the vet and if you have them, trailer drivers.
 It doesn’t hurt to have copies of the list in various prominent places around the yard just to be safe.

 You might think that you just need to put the horses in trailers as quickly as possible and while that is the case it’s a much quicker process if you’ve planned it out already.
 After all, do you really want stallions and mares to be traveling together?
 Some horses will load better in slant loading trailers while others prefer straight loaders.
 It’s also worth considering which horses travel better together and those that are better to be kept apart.
 It’s far easier to plan this out when everything is calm but in an emergency, if you don’t already know who goes where, this can become very fraught.

 Make sure you know in advance who is going to be driving which trailer, if possible it’s also a good idea to have reserve drivers lined up.
-If your drivers need to travel to the yard then a natural disaster could make this difficult for them to do but with reserve drivers you’re minimising the chance of this happening.
+If your drivers need to travel to the yard then a natural disaster could make this difficult for them to do but with reserve drivers you’re minimizing the chance of this happening.

-Finding suitable destinations can take time to organise but if you do it now then you won’t need to worry about where you’re going to go when the time arises.
+Finding suitable destinations can take time to organize but if you do it now then you won’t need to worry about where you’re going to go when the time arises.
 Make sure you have a list of yards, farms, show (or recreational) grounds and other safe areas that you know you’ll be able to go to if necessary.
 Check with your local authority as they may already have a list of safe areas for horses.

 It’s one thing to know where you’re going but another thing to know how you’re going to get there.
 It’s important to have a number of routes you can take because any one of them could be blocked.
-Don’t rely on your phone’s GPS as the phone masts can go down, instead make sure each trailer has a map of every routes.
+Don’t rely on your phone’s GPS as the phone masts can go down, instead make sure each trailer has a map of every route.

 Make sure that each trailer has an emergency equipment kit on board, you might need to leave in a hurry so having this onboard already will save a bit of time.
 Things such as buckets, halters, first aid kits don’t take up much space but are essential.
-It’s also a good idea to make sure you have a flashlight and battery powered radio as well as a camping stove or generator.
+It’s also a good idea to make sure you have a flashlight and battery-powered radio as well as a camping stove or generator.
 Hurricanes can often take out power supplies so you’ll want to be able to look after your horses and yourself until the power I restored.

 Monitor the news